moira-212/ananya_nautiyal-google-hackathon/README.md

  *   A logical value that indicates the output value of the gate in the current simulation.
 Currently, legal values are, 0, 1, D, B ("not D"), X, and "unset."
 The "unset" value indicates that the value is unknown because it has not yet been computed.
 The X value indicates a true "unknown" input value.
-You can get the value of a gate's output by using the \a getValue() function, and set it using the setValue() function.
+You can get the value of a gate's output by using the getValue() function, and set it using the setValue() function.

  *   These values are encoded as numbers, but (like the gate type) you will use macros defined at the